Draft (sports): NFL

 The 2017 NFL draft has seen two draft steals emerge.
 Wide receiver Cooper Kupp, who was selected in the third round (69th overall) by the Los Angeles Rams, has the most receptions, touchdown catches, and receiving yards of any wide receiver or player drafted in 2017 (as of the conclusion of the 2022 NFL season), including the six wide receivers that were drafted ahead of him.
 Furthermore, in 2021, Kupp won the receiving triple crown, AP Offensive Player of the Year Award, and Super Bowl LVI MVP in what is regarded as one of the greatest seasons by a wide receiver in NFL history.
 Tight end George Kittle was selected in the fifth round (146th overall) by the San Francisco 49ers.
 As of the end of the 2024 NFL season, Kittle has been selected to six Pro Bowl teams and five All-Pro teams and was a key piece in the 49ers reaching Super Bowls LIV and LVIII.

 Wide receiver Tyreek Hill, was selected in the fifth round (165th overall) of the 2016 NFL draft by the Kansas City Chiefs, has been named to eight Pro Bowls, six with Chiefs two with the Dolphins, was included in the NFL 2010s All-Decade Team, was a 4 time All-Pro receiver from 2018 to 2023 and also an All-Pro first-team punt returner in his rookie year in 2016, led the Chiefs to their first Super Bowl win in 50 years Super Bowl LIV and was the key member to the Chief's dynasty until he was traded in 2022 to the Miami Dolphins.

 Antonio Brown was drafted 195th overall by the Pittsburgh Steelers in 2010 but was an All-Pro receiver from 2013 to 2018, before being traded to the Oakland Raiders in 2019 (later getting released by them and the New England Patriots over accusations of sexual assault).
 Brown would eventually help the Tampa Bay Buccaneers win Super Bowl LV.

+Cornerback Richard Sherman was selected in the 5th round, 154th overall by the Seattle Seahawks in the 2011 NFL draft.
+In his eleven year career, Sherman was selected to five All-Pro and five Pro-Bowl teams.
+Sherman also helped the Seahawks reach Super Bowls XLVIII and XLIX with the Seahawks winning the former.
+After signing with the San Francisco 49ers in 2018, Sherman helped them reach Super Bowl LIV.